 This difficulty can lead to impulsivity, poor self-image, stormy relationships and intense emotional responses to stressors.
 Struggling with self-regulation can also result in dangerous behaviors such as self-harm (e.g. cutting).

-It’s estimated that 1.6% of the adult U.S. population has BPD, but that number may be as high as 5.9%.
+It’s estimated that 1.4% of the adult U.S. population experiences BPD.
 Nearly 75% of people diagnosed with BPD are women.
-Recent research suggests that men may be equally affected by BPD but are commonly misdiagnosed with PTSD or depression.
+Recent research suggests that men may be equally affected by BPD, but are commonly misdiagnosed with PTSD or depression.

-People with BPD experience wide mood swings and can display a great sense of instability and insecurity.
-Per the Diagnostic and Statistical Manual diagnostic framework, some key signs and symptoms may include:
+People with BPD experience wide mood swings and can feel a great sense of instability and insecurity.
+According to the Diagnostic and Statistical Manual diagnostic framework, some key signs and symptoms may include: